multiversx/mx-sdk-js-examples/cookbook/cookbook.md

 If you know you’ll only be sending native tokens, you can create the transaction using the `createTransactionForNativeTokenTransfer` method.

 ## Native Token Transfers Using the Factory
 When using the factory, only the sender's address is required.
 As a result, the transaction won’t be signed, and the nonce field won’t be set correctly.
-These aspects should be handled after the transaction is created.
+You will need to handle these aspects after the transaction is created.

 ```js
 import path from 'path';